top of page

 image.png

-I am Margaret Wambui (18).
-I joined Good Samaritan Children's Home when I was very young.
-I only remember that a police officer from Kamkunji police station spotted my mum, my sister and I sleeping and begging in streets.
+I am Margaret Wambui.
+I came to the Children's Home when I was very young.
+I only remember that a police officer from Kamkunji police spotted my mum, my sister and I sleeping and begging in the streets.
 We were basically a street family.
 Life was so meaningless and miserable.
 The Good Samaritan Children's Home, with the care of Project Kazuri, became our only home.
-I finished my high school last year, in 2023.
-My dream is to join college to study a course in hospitality so I can be able to get a job that can take care of me and my mum.
+I finished my high school in 2023.
+My dream is to join college to study a course in hospitality so I will be able to get a job and take care of my mum and myself.

 My name is Hannah Nyambura.
+I was born in 2004, and am now 20 years old.
 I joined Good Samaritan when I was so small, I don't even know the year.
 I am an orphan and was brought to the center by my unemployed aunt, since she could not take care of me and her children.
 This is the only home I know.
-I did my high school in 2022.
-My hope and prayer is to join a technical training college and be a plant operator in the near future.
+I completed high school in 2022.
+My hope and prayer is to join a technical training college and become a plant operator in the near future.

 image.png